remotehack/remotehack.github.io/README.md

 ## local development

-Install Jekyll (or the `github-pages` gem) and then simply run:
+We're using [bundler](https://bundler.io) to make sure you get all the appropriate gems to run the site locally.

 ```
+$ bundler install
-$ jekyll serve --watch
+$ bundler exec jekyll serve --watch
 ```